merchise/xotl.fl/docs/source/xotl.fl/types.rst

   arguments themselves; unless you use parenthesis.

-- You can't break before the arrow '->', but breaking **after** it is OK, but also you need to *indent* the rest of the type expression.
+- You can't break before the arrow '->', but breaking **after** it is OK, but also you need to `indent <indentation>`:ref: the rest of the type expression.

 Invalid examples::